UMM-CSci-3601/3601-lab4-mongo/README.md

 You can explore the databases and collections here.
 You can click a record to view and edit it.

 ![Screenshot of displaying the users in the sample MongoDB database in VS Code](https://user-images.githubusercontent.com/1300395/109005447-91882c00-766f-11eb-994e-9a326deee21b.png)

+You can also create a MongoDB _Playground_ in VSCode, which allows you to experiment with queries in a more interactive way than is possible when you're working with your Java code.
+Once you have a query working the way you want it, you can then export the query in different programming languages, include Java.

 ## Testing and Continuous Integration